reebayroo/bookmarks/README.md

 bookmarks
 =========

-Places that I will keep as an evolving reference to subjects that I helps to be a better developer
+Evolving References to subjects that helps me to be a better developer

 Editors
 =======